-I’ve owned the Sony FE 70-300 F4.5-5.6 G OSS lens since it was first released and used it a great deal on my Sony a6500 because the longest APS-C lens available for quite some time has been the Sony E 55-210mm.
+I’ve owned the Sony FE 70-300 F4.5-5.6 G OSS lens since it was first released and used it a great deal on my Sony a6400 and Sony a6500 cameras.

-However, with the FE 70-300 being a full-frame lens I always wished there was a smaller and less expensive APS-C alternative with a similar focal range, image quality and AF speed.
-Thankfully that wish was finally granted when Sony announced the E 70-350mm G OSS lens for APS-C cameras.
+However, because the FE 70-300 is a full-frame lens I always wished there was a smaller and less expensive APS-C alternative with a similar focal range, image quality and AF speed.

 Status: Rolling